weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 24. Close the Message Trace Results window.

-25. In the Internet Explorer browser session, close the tab displaying Allan Yoo’s Outlook mailbox.
+25. In the Edge browser browser session, close the tab displaying Allan Yoo’s Outlook mailbox.
 Leave the two EAC tabs open and proceed to the next task.